 Sometimes an object wraps something really big.
 Sometimes, you can’t just refactor it and make it smaller.
 And sometimes, when you refactor it anyway, you end up with utility libraries and static classes and functions, that merely spread the mess around and it is no-longer very true to OO design.

 Another down-side to this style of refactoring is when you refactor without consolidating any code.
-In that case, your code seems smaller because you have seventy files that are ten lines long, but still have seven thousand lines of code.
+In that case, your code seems smaller because you have seventy files that are one hundred lines long, but still have seven thousand lines of code.
 When you step through the code, you start to get lost in the seventy files that your logic traverses.
 Good luck keeping track of that.
 I don’t really believe that it is an improvement of any kind.

 The most certain way that you can tell that you have over-factored a function/class is when you have subs/functions where you are passing dozens of parameters into it, or if you have to use ByRef variables (you change the state of a param, rather than returning it as a result from a function).
 This is terrible and is evidence that your code and logic is fragmented and will be more-difficult to maintain now.